Virtual Private Networks – while most of you have heard about VPN protocols, I bet you have no idea what they are.

 Why is it so popular?

-The biggest reason why OpenVPN is so widely used is because of its excellent compatibility.
+The biggest reason why OpenVPN is so widely used is because of its excellent OS compatibility.
 Windows, Mac OS, Linux, Android, iOS and even routers are able to support OpenVPN.

 Besides that, the fact that OpenVPN can be configured on any port makes it dead easy to disguise encrypted VPN traffic as ordinary network traffic, and help bypass firewalls.